NUB31/win11_setup/README.md

 ## Post OOBE
-Open settings and head to "Windows Update".
-Click on "Check for updates" install all updates and reboot.
+Open settings and head to "Windows Update"

+Click on "Check for updates", install available updates and reboot

-Do this several times untill there are no more updates
+Repeat previous step until on updates appear when clicking "Check for updates"

 ## Debloat windows